Bob Minton

 Robert Schenk Minton (October 1946 – January 20, 2010) was a millionaire who helped finance lawsuits against the Church of Scientology.

 Criticism of Scientology

 Minton became a critic of Scientology after reading about its attacks on critics and internet free speech.
 He appeared on several news programs discussing his criticism of Scientology and the harassment from the Church of Scientology.
-This included a feature appearance on the June 16, 1998 broadcast of the television news program Dateline NBC.
+This included a featured appearance on the June 16, 1998, broadcast of the television news program Dateline NBC.
 Later that year, he appeared in an A&E "Investigative Reports" installment called "Inside Scientology" which aired in December.

-Minton spent over $10 million fighting Scientology.
-He also participated in demonstrations in front of the Boston Headquarters of the Church of Scientology near his Beacon Hill home.